NoisyHate: Mining Online Human-Written Perturbations for Realistic Robustness Benchmarking of Content Moderation Models: Potential Uses

-For \textbf{RQ.
-2.}, we tested the BERT model~\cite{devlin2018bert}, RoBERTa model~\cite{liu2019roberta} and also the Perspective API on {\name} dataset.
-Then, we compared their performance when tested on clean and perturbed sentences.
+We compare the performance of the detectors when evaluated on both clean and perturbed sentences.
 Since all of the data in our {\name} dataset are positive examples (i.e., toxicity$\geq$0.5 in the original Jigsaw dataset), the model's classification accuracy depends on a pre-defined decision threshold $t$.
-Typically, $t{=}k$ means that the input will be considered toxic if the confidence of a model's prediction for this data is larger than $k$, and vice versa.
-To better capture the performance differences among different threshold values, we plot the model accuracy vs. threshold curve as shown in Figure \ref{fig:understanding}.
+Typically, $t{=}k$ means that the input will be considered toxic if the probability of a model's prediction for this data is larger than $k$, and vice versa.
+To better capture the performance differences among different threshold values, we plot the model accuracy vs. threshold curve as shown in Fig. \ref{fig:understanding}.
+Meanwhile, two measures, $\Delta_{AUC}$ and $ACC_{0.5}$ were applied to evaluate the model's performance. $\Delta_{AUC}$ defines the gap between the area under the perturbed curve and the clean curve.
+The lower the $\Delta_{AUC}$ value is, the more robust a model is. $ACC_{0.5}$ refers to the model's classification accuracy when the threshold $t$ is equal to 0.5.

-According to Figure \ref{fig:understanding}, suppose we choose $t{=}0.5$; the RoBERTa-TweetEval model has the best performance ($Acc_{t{=}0.5}{=}0.915$) on the clean set while the Perspective API has the worst performance ($Acc_{t{=}0.5}{=}0.814$).
-However, the perspective API achieves the best overall robustness compared to other models, according to Figure \ref{fig:understanding}.
-In the perturbed dataset, the accuracy of the Perspective API's classification when $t{=}0.5$ is 0.672, it is much higher than the second best model, BERT model($Acc_{t{=}0.5}{=}0.557$).
+\textbf{Experiment Results.} Table \ref{tab:auc_diff} summarizes the results.
+We observe that the RoBERTa-TweetEval model has the best performance ($ACC_{0.5}{=}0.915$) on the clean set while the Perspective API has the worst performance ($ACC_{0.5}{=}0.814$).
+However, the perspective API achieves the best overall robustness compared to other models.
+In the perturbed dataset, the accuracy of the Perspective API's classification when $t{=}0.5$ is 0.672, which is much higher than the second best model, the BERT model ($ACC_{0.5}{=}0.557$).
+In addition, the Perspective API attains the smallest gap area, $\Delta_{AUC}{=}0.057$, between the perturbed set and the clean set (Table \ref{tab:auc_diff}).
+This also indicates that the Perspective API is least affected by perturbations.
+Although the Perspective API and the Jigsaw dataset have been developed by the same research group, model overfitting is still the least of the concerns since it has the worst performance on the clean dataset.
+We tend to believe it's a trade-off the Perspective API, as a commercial API, made between robustness and accuracy.